Dreams Come True or How to Visit Norway On a Budget

 Option 2: Fly to Any Other City and Hitchhike

-Don’t fly to Oslo and expect to see fjords, mountains, northern lights, midnight sun, Scandinavian architecture and mind-blowing nature in just one city.
-Oslo is definitely worth a visit and surrounded by some pretty landscape but that’s not a type of nature one should travel to Norway for.
+Don’t fly to Oslo and expect to see fjords, mountains, northern lights, midnight sun, Scandinavian architecture, and mind-blowing nature in just one city.
+Oslo is definitely worth a visit and is surrounded by some pretty landscapes but that’s not a type of nature one should travel to Norway for.

 If you are a backpacker who is thinking about backpacking Norway on a budget, choose to hitchhike.
 Apparently, it is very common in Norway.
 And, the most important thing hitchhiking is very safe.